 The sun is out, the temperatures are up and it is time to start your garden!

 It is the time of year you body craves the sun and your mouth begins watering for freshly grown vegetables.
-It is also the time to plant and grow your own marijuana if you choose!
+Yes, spring is here, time to plant tomatoes, cannabis and marigolds.

 Nothing is better than a fresh tomato sandwich, pasta sauce, or even cherry tomatoes popped into your mouth!
 Marigolds can liven up a yard, a table or a romantic bedside table.
 And marijuana can bring a smile, a laugh and even a little fun next to the bedside marigolds.